adamrmelnyk/oxide_boy/README.md

 * MBC1
   * Read a save file for the RAM if one exists (And if it has a battery)
 * Timers
-  * The last thing the timer needs to do is trigger the interrupt from the step function which is marked with a TODO
+  * Trigger the interrupt from the step function
 * GUI
   * Render tiles
   * Render sprites